WebAssembly/spec/proposals/js-string-builtins/Overview.md

 This proposal aims to provide a minimal and general mechanism for importing specific JavaScript primitives for efficient usage in WebAssembly code.

-This is done by first adding a set of builtin functions for performing JavaScript String operations.
+This is done by first adding a set of wasm builtin functions for performing JavaScript String operations.
 These builtin functions mirror a subset of the [JavaScript String API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) and adapt it to be efficiently callable without JavaScript glue code.

-Then a mechanism for importing modules containing these builtins (builtin modules) is added to the WebAssembly JS-API.
-These modules exist in a new reserved import namespace `wasm:` that is enabled at compile-time with a flag.
+Then a mechanism for importing these wasm builtin functions is added to the WebAssembly JS-API.
+These builtins are grouped in modules and exist in a new reserved import namespace `wasm:` that is enabled at compile-time with a flag.

 These two pieces in combination allow runtimes to reliably emit optimal code sequences for JavaScript String operations within WebAssembly modules.
-In the future, other builtin objects or primitives can be exposed through new builtins.
+In the future, other JS builtin objects or JS primitives can be exposed through new wasm builtins.

-## Do we need builtins?
+## Do we need new wasm builtin functions?

 It is already possible today to import JS builtin functions (such as String.prototoype.getCharCodeAt) from wasm modules.
 Instead of defining new wasm specific-builtins, we could just re-use those directly.